FACTS & FIGURES

 There are approximately 190,000 living alumni in the Fraternity.

-Sigma Alpha Epsilon will turn 158 years old on Sunday, March 9, which is our Founders Day.
+Sigma Alpha Epsilon turned 158 years old on Sunday, March 9, which is our Founders Day.

-The Supreme Council selected 25 top undergraduate leaders to participate in an exclusive leadership-training program called the Inner Circle, which took place April 20-22, 2013, in Prince Frederick, Maryland.
+The Supreme Council selected 25 top undergraduate leaders to participate in an exclusive leadership-training program called the Inner Circle, which took place April 4-6, 2014, in Prince Frederick, Maryland.
 Past Eminent Supreme Archon Michael Scarborough hosted the event at his farm, and attendees had the chance to meet and learn from five distinguished alumni.
-The next Inner Circle is taking place this April 4-6, 2014.

 The DeVotie Ritual Institute took place November 8-9, 2013, at the Levere Memorial Temple.
 This unique event provided initiated, undergraduate brothers with the experience to learn about the Ritual of Sigma Alpha Epsilon and its application in both chapter and individual life.
 The next Institute is scheduled for November 14-15, 2014.

-The SAE Amateur Golf Tournament took place May 16-18, 2013, in Pensacola, Florida, and the SAE World Series took place July 19-20, in New Orleans, Louisiana.
+The SAE Amateur Golf Tournament took place May 15-17, 2014, in Pensacola, Florida, and the SAE World Series will take place June 20-21, in New Orleans, Louisiana.
 Both events are sponsored and organized by the local alumni associations in those cities.
 In addition, these events have been part of our calendar for several decades.